FinchChang/showLogs/README.md

 # showLogs
-Reading log from file and show on Web
+Read logs from file and show on Web

+# JSP
+Use only JSP to read and show on the web

+# Vue
+Use Vue.js to read and show on the web